 If your donkey is alone following the death or euthanasia of its friend, you should find a new donkey friend as soon as you can.
 Always introduce new companions gradually to avoid fighting and reduce stress.

-If you have rehomed a donkey from The Donkey Sanctuary in Great Britain, you must return the passport to our Welfare department
+If you have rehomed a donkey from The Donkey Sanctuary in Great Britain, you must return the passport to the Welfare department.

 Dealing with your loss